-Memorial Benches are becoming an increasingly popular product when cremation is chosen.
+Memorial Benches are becoming an increasingly popular product for memorializing loved ones.
 Benches are available in a wide variety of styles and colors.
 Granite benches are a unique and functional memorial which can also be designed to hold the cremated remains.
-The versatility of memorial benches makes it a fitting optimal for many different situations, including:
+The versatility of memorial benches makes it a fitting option for many different situations, including:

 - On a traditional cemetery plot